taimoorrana0/blog.github.io/_posts/2024-08-28-DIY-Revolution:-Can-I-Build-My-Own-AI?-Inside-Secrets-from-Industry-Experts.markdown

 ### Data Collection and Preparation

 No AI can function effectively without data.
 The quality and quantity of data you gather are critical.
-Hereâ€™s how to approach data collection:
+Here is how to approach data collection:

 * **Identify your data sources**: Consider public datasets, APIs, or even your custom data collection.
 * **Cleaning and Preprocessing**: Raw data typically requires cleaning, normalization, and formatting before use.

 ## Getting Started with DIY AI

-Creating your AI doesnâ€™t have to be daunting.
+Creating your AI doesn't have to be daunting.
 Follow this step-by-step guide to kick-start your project.

 ### Step 1: Define Your Project